-Here are some partner organizations & farms that teach kids about growing & eating healthy food!
+Here are some of our community partners who teach kids about growing and eating healthy food!

 - We work with the Minneapolis Public Schools Culinary & Wellness Services by connecting our lessons to what’s cooking in the cafeteria and helping to host True Food Taste Tests.
 Check out their great menus and local food sources!